robOcity/robocity.github.com/content/posts/college_towns_blog_post.md

 ```

     (True, 0.0050464756985043489, 'university town')

 ---

 ## Results

 Median home prices in college towns declined less than other towns during the recession that started in late 2008.
-In this data set, college towns bet though there is a 1 in 100 chance that this conclusion is wrong.
+In this data set, betting on college towns appears to be a winner though there is a 1 in 100 chance that this conclusion is wrong.
 Let's dive in a little deeper into the data and see what it shows.

 ```python
 def create_plotting_frame():